This policy relates to the integrated degrees with an International Foundation Year with a September 2022 start date.

 Selection process and criteria

 The University of Leeds International Pathways Centre ensures that the selection process provides equal consideration for applicants who apply by the relevant closing date.
-All selection decisions are made on the basis of merit and the ability of each applicant to meet the academic and non-academic criteria for admission to the relevant programme of study.
+All selection decisions are made on merit and the ability of each applicant to meet the academic and non-academic criteria for admission to the relevant programme of study.
 Applications will be considered holistically and contextual factors, such as educational background, may be considered in this process.

 The University of Leeds International Pathways Centre programmes are intended for those international students who have completed high school outside of the UK and have the potential and motivation to succeed.
-The programme is designed to bridge the gap between the broad high school education offered internationally and the specialist sixth form education offered in the United Kingdom, bringing students to the level required for first year entry of an undergraduate programme.
+The programme is designed to bridge the gap between the broad high school education offered internationally and the specialist sixth form education offered in the United Kingdom, bringing students to the level required for first year entry to an undergraduate programme.

-To be eligible, students on the International Foundation Year programme delivered by the International Pathways Centre must meet two of the following three criteria:
+Students on the International Foundation Year programme delivered by the International Pathways Centre must meet two of the following three criteria: